BillDH2k/Hackintosh-HP-Z440-Z640-Z840-OpenCore/README.md

 # Hackintosh-HP-Z440-Z640-Z840-OpenCore

-OpenCore 0.8.5 loader.
+OpenCore 0.9.2 loader.
 Support macOS Big Sur and Monterey.
-Ventura also works, but for Z840 the 2nd LAN port (I210-AT) must be disabled for now (util compatible driver issue is resolved).
+Ventura also works, but for Z840 the 2nd LAN port (I210-AT) must be disabled for now (until compatible driver issue is resolved).

 **Supported Hardware:**